Measurement, self-similarity, and TNT equivalence of blasts from exploding wires

 \subsection{Evolution of the incident overpressure and impulse}

-The stand-off distance varies between 20 and 70 cm, while the energy levels span between 0.5 and 10 kJ.
-In parallel, to verify and ensure the repeatability of the experimental results , each test is conducted three times, resulting in three distinct measurements for each scenario.
+The stand-off distance varies between 0.2 and 0.7 m, while the energy levels span between 0.5 and 10 kJ.
+In parallel, to verify and ensure the repeatability of the experimental results, each test is conducted three times, resulting in three distinct measurements for each scenario.

 Figure \ref{fig:pressure_history} presents the time history of the incident pressure for the range of stand-off distances, at varying of the energy level.
-As expected, higher energy level $E_c$ results in larger amplitudes of the incident overpressure during both the positive and negative phases.
+As expected, higher energy levels $E_{\textrm{c}} $ result in larger amplitudes of the incident overpressure during both the positive and negative phases.
 Conversely, an increase in the stand-off distance $D$ leads to a reduction in amplitude.

 The measurements show lack of parasitic reflections and diffractions, which would affect the time evolution of the measured pressure signal.
 In all considered scenarios, the positive overpressure is much larger than the error intrinsic to the pencil probe's measurements (approximately $\pm 1$ kPa).
-However, for very low energies ($E_c = 0.5$ kJ) the underpressure peak can sometimes approach the intrinsic error of the sensor.
+However, for very low energies ($E_{\textrm{c}} = 0.5$ kJ) the underpressure peak can sometimes approach the intrinsic error of the sensor.
+Additionally, we observe a reduced negative phase compared to that at higher energies.
 This issue is further analyzed in Section \ref{sec:blast_params}.

 Following the definition of the impulse, Equation \ref{eq:impulse}, we compute it from the recorded pressure signals using the trapezoidal rule.
 The resulting time evolution of the incident impulse is presented in Figure \ref{fig:impulse_hist}.
-The higher the capacitor's energy, $E_c$ and the lower the stand-off distance $D$, the larger the impulse is.
+The higher the capacitor's energy $E_{\textrm{c}}$ and the lower the stand-off distance $D$, the larger the impulse is.
 It is worth mentioning that for low energies, the total impulse -- that is, the value of $i_s$ at the end of the negative phase -- approaches zero.
 This is due to a non-negligible negative phase, which could be important for the dynamic response of slender structures due to their relatively short characteristic time (cf. \citep{rigby2014negative}).